hfinkel/lfort/docs/PCHInternals.rst

 |       ``STOP``        |
 +-----------------------+

-When reading this representation, Clang evaluates each expression record it encounters, builds the appropriate abstract syntax tree node, and then pushes that expression on to a stack.
+When reading this representation, LFort evaluates each expression record it encounters, builds the appropriate abstract syntax tree node, and then pushes that expression on to a stack.
 When a record contains *N* subexpressions --- ``BinaryOperator`` has two of them --- those expressions are popped from the